 This week’s story is from the 1936 Summer Olympics, held in Berlin, Germany.
 The games are most well-known for the controversy surrounding them; there was strong support in the United States and around the world for a boycott because of the Nazi regime’s racist ideology and discriminatory actions against Jews.
 The United States’ team attended the games, but several Jewish […]

-Posted by Jim Konicek on July 28, 2014, under Motion Pictures, Universal News Collection.
+Posted by Jim Konicek on August 18, 2014, under Motion Pictures, Universal News Collection.

 Posted by Jim Konicek on August 12, 2014, under Military, Motion Pictures.

 1930s 1960s Academy Awards animation art art deco aviation Baseball Civil Rights declassified Defense Visual Information Center digitization educational films Fashion Film Forest Service Guest blogger Harmon Foundation horses Inventions Lyndon Baines Johnson Military etiquette Motion Picture Preservation Motion Pictures NARA National Archives newsreels New York City Preservation restoration Still Pictures Training films U.S. Forest Service UFOs United States Air Force (USAF) United States Army United States Information Agency Universal News Universal Newsreel US Army USIA US Navy Washington DC World War I World War II